tatdef/DAFT_0410/module_2/Lab_25_BI-Analysis-with-Tableau/README.md

         ![Senior vs Internet Service](senior-vs-internet-service.png)

     - From this visualization, we can see that the proportion of customers that have fiber optic internet (the highest price service) is higher among seniors than it is among non-seniors.
 This is likely the cause for the price difference among those two groups.
 Seniors indeed tend to sign up for more expensive services.

 10. The final perspective we will analyze this data set from is the number of customers that churn by demographic and service combination.
     - Create another duplicate of the highlight table visualization showing pricing by demographics and services.
     - Create a calculated field called Churned by going to *Analysis > Create Calculated Field* and entering the following formula: `IF [Churn]='Yes' THEN 1 ELSE 0 END`.
     - Drag and drop the newly-created Churned measure to replace Monthly Charges wherever it appears in the Marks section.

     - By default, Tableau will sum the measure which will show us the number of customers that churned in each segment.
 This is useful, but what we really want to see is the percentage of customers that churned.
 To see this, click on the drop-down next to the dimension wherever it appears in the Marks section, select *Measure*, and change the value to *Average*.

     - We can see that the churn rates are higher for fiber optic internet across the board than for any other service.
 We know that fiber is also the highest priced, so perhaps customers aren't happy paying such high prices.

 11. Next, we are going to combine all the visualizations we used to explore the data into a Tableau Story.
     - Create a new Story by clicking on *Story > New Story*).
     - Our story should document our journey throughout this lab, so you should create a Story Point for each visualization we have created.
 You can create a new Story Point by clicking on the *Blank* button under the *New Story Point* heading in the left pane of the workbook.
     - Drag and drop each visualization into a new Story Point.
     - Add a caption for each Story Point that briefly describes the chart.
 For example, the first one can be captioned *Customer Demographics*, the second one can be captioned *Customers by Service*, etc.
     - Add an annotation to each Story Point describing the insights derived from the visualization.
 If you're having trouble with what to write, you can copy and paste the insights we have been documenting throughout each of the tasks above.

 12. Save your work to Tableau Public, ensure that your workbook is viewable, and copy the URL for the workbook into the deliverables file for this lab.

-## Deliverables

-- `main.txt` file with a link to your Tableau Public workbook.

-## Submission

-Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.

 ## Resources